Oops ... all out of apple cider vinegar? No worries! These are the BEST substitutes for apple cider vinegar for cooking.

 And I bet you already have at least one of these easy swaps in your pantry!

 Apple cider vinegar has long been touted as one of the most diverse condiments.
-From physical health benefits, to cleaning and cooking, apple cider vinegar does them all!
+From cleaning to cooking, apple cider vinegar does it all!